Best Places to Park Overnight on the East Coast

 Truck Stops and Highway Rest Stops

 On a long road trip, especially when driving solo, it is important to stop for a few hours to rest and recharge.
 While some can feel seedy, finding a good truck stop is relatively easy.
-I have come across some great truck stops that were well lit and clean with designated spots for overnight parking, a 24 hour restaurant, and a gas station.
+I have come across some great truck stops that were well-lit and clean with designated spots for overnight parking, a 24-hour restaurant, and a gas station.

 Some rest stops also allow overnight parking.
-It is important to check for signs or ask an employee regarding length of stay; most rest areas don’t allow you to park for more than 8-12 hours, and some have special rules or designated areas for sleepers.
+It is important to check for signs or ask an employee regarding the length of stay; most rest areas don’t allow you to park for more than 8-12 hours, and some have special rules or designated areas for sleepers.

 In both situations, there are normally at least a few other travelers parked there for the night, helping it to feel a bit safer.